lpellier/portfoliOS/README.md

 This is my portfolio!
 Inspired by modern desktop environments, portfoliOS is in itself a desktop experience.
 You can open up apps which come in resizable windows.

+Written in Typescript with React.

 ## Apps
-### Server Projects
-Folder containing files which are presentations of server projects I've completed at 42.
+* Server Projects: Folder containing files which are presentations of server projects I've completed at 42.
-### C/C++ Projects
-Folder containing files which are presentations of C/C++ projects I've completed at 42.
+* C/C++ Projects: Folder containing files which are presentations of C/C++ projects I've completed at 42.
-### Dice
-Simple dice app.
+* Dice: Simple dice app.
-### Cub3D
-Revisited Cub3D (raycasting engine) with a map editor !
+* Cub3D: Revisited Cub3D (raycasting engine) with a map editor !
-### Pong
-Pong game directly taken from my work on ft_transcendence.
+* Pong: Pong game directly taken from my work on ft_transcendence.
 Multiplayer is disabled because my portfolio has no backend.
-### About me
-Compilation of information about myself, including my CV.
+* About me: Compilation of information about myself, including my CV.

 ## Usage
 The website is available at the following address: `<pending>`